trenki2/trenki2.github.io/_drafts/developing-a-software-renderer-part1.md

 We also want to interpolate colors across the triangle.
-Later we also want to interpolate texture coordinates and in the general case arbitrary per vertex parameters.
+Later we also want to interpolate texture coordinates and in the general case arbitrary per vertex attributes.
 For this we create a `ParameterEquation` class.

 ```cpp
 struct ParameterEquation {